-I'm a Dinosaur Mum.
 Till date i had never ever played Angry Birds!
-Six year old Honeybunch (with help from Hub) downloaded it on the iphone a long time ago.
-That was her third level TP (TP as in Time Pass - the first two being TV and laptop respectively).
+Six year old R (with help from Hub) downloaded it on the iphone a long time ago.

 A few minutes later, armed with the tutorial, i resumed play.
 I got some cool shots that gave me a high score.
 And with that free time was never the same!
 All day, even if i had 5 minutes free, it was Angry Birds time.